 **The results of different tests take varying lengths of time to come back:

 Results are available by phoning the surgery, selecting your surgery and selecting option 2 after 10.00am (to allow time for the results to be delivered and to ease congestion on the telephone lines in the morning when ill people may be trying to get through).
-To maintain confidentiality, results will only be given to the patient concerned or, if under 16 years, to a parent or guardian where appropriate.
+To maintain confidentiality, results will only be given to the patient concerned (unless written consent to disclose information to a third party has been given), or, if under 16 years, to a parent or guardian where appropriate.

 Rosebery Pharmacy is open 6.30am-11.30pm.
 Visit or phone us today for FREE advice, FREE repeat prescriptions and FREE delivery!
 Phone us on 01509 260330.